 Simple Poll is a polling app that can help you create polls on Slacks.
-It is a minimalistic app, providing an easy way to create polls.
-Once installed, all you need to do is type /poll followed by the poll questions, For example, “What should we order for lunch?”
+Once installed, all you need to do is type /poll followed by the poll questions.
+For example, “What should we order for lunch?”
 “Pizza” “Chinese” and anyone in the chat group can select on any of the options to vote, and the number of votes for each option is visible so you can see the most popular option.
-It is the perfect way to decide on things, like a vacation spot, dinner restaurants, official business choices etc. quickly.
+It is the perfect way to decide on things, like a vacation spot, dinner restaurants, official business choices, etc.

 - Helps quicken decision making

 - Easy to vote UI

 - Provides votes per option analysis.

 - It can get a bit confusing to create polls when you get many options.

 Best for: This app is perfect for almost anyone, as it can help decide on simple and complex issues, taking mass vote quickly.
 The UI to vote is simple and the vote statistics are very helpful.
 The votes are also kept anonymous.

 I send tons of e-mails every day and I also receive a lot of them.
 Mostly it’s work-related and shared within the team or with a specific colleague.
 It isn’t a problem communicating on G-mail but discussions are hard to follow and there’s always delay in chatting in real-time.
 Enter the Gmail app for Slack.

 Simply, head to the Apps section in Slack and search for G-mail.
 You can either install it from Slack or the G-Suit Marketplace.
 After you’re done installing, open G-mail on your web browser and you will find the Slack icon at the right of your inbox.
 To use this app, choose a message you wish to share and click the Slack icon.
 You can either share it with a person or on a channel.
 Currently, the sharing limit with attachments is capped at 30 MB and a maximum of 20 attachments per e-mail.